atsaloli/cicd/PITCHME.md

 Select "New item", give it a name (e.g., "shiny") and a type (select "Multibranch Pipeline").
 ---
+Important note

+If your GitLab project is private, you can make it Public so Jenkins can access it:

+Settings -> General -> Permission -> Expand -> Project Visibility -> Public

+(or you can use deploy keys, which we haven't covered).

+---
 ### Configure Git back-end